BrendanBenshoof/cachewarmer/readme.md

 Python Hypertext Markup
 =======================

-I've devloped a hobby of developing prototypes of bad programmign languages.
+I've developed a hobby of developing prototypes of bad programming languages.
 PyHP is a fruit of that effort.

-PyHP is a low preformance fast development webapp  language.
+PyHP is a low proformance fast development webapp  language.
 It might be good for prototyping or personal tool development.

-Usage is simple, in an HTML file open a <? tag, code in python then close with a ?> tag.
+Usage is simple, in an HTML file open a `<?` tag, code in python then close with a `?>` tag.

-Use the "write(String)" function to output inline into the HTML file.
+Use the `write(String)` function to output inline into the HTML file.

 	<html>
 	<body>